 Furthermore, Herne Hill’s erstwhile jewel, The Half Moon, recently reopened and its refurbishment includes new outside spaces, just in time for summer.
 Sadly the live music is gone, but the commendably kooky Off The Cuff, by the station, has stepped into the breach admirably in this regard.
 Other HH highlights include Manu’s kitchen at the Prince Regent and the velodrome with its rebuilt clubhouse, where you get to feel good by watching other people exercise.

 Now as pricey as any other riverside spot, Borough muscled its way into the Top 8 by virtue of its location, its foodiness and, of course, its legendary boozers.

 In Borough, you rarely visit just one pub.
 You’ll just be finishing a pint when someone will say, ‘Fancy the Porter?’
 Or Rake.
 Sheaf.
 Head.
 Clyde.
 Oak, etc. And soon we will be able to add The Glad to that impressive list, as it reopens at the end of the month.

 Borough Market has changed a lot since its wholesale era, but despite its transformation into a specialist food retail emporium it still offers the bustle of a working market and exudes the easy camaraderie of stall owners and workers; it still feels local, a place where people work together and drink together.

-In addition, according to Half-life, Southwark Cathedral has the best cocaine toilets in South London.
+In addition, according to Half-life, Southwark Cathedral has the best toilets for doing sniff in South London.

 Less self-conscious, less arch perhaps, than Peckham and Brixton, between which it sits, the rugged charms of Camberwell are kept under wraps by knowing locals who want to keep it for themselves.
 Yes, it remains the only place I’ve been stabbed – twice – but the computer probably considered that a plus, the two-bit tin tit.